Vauhtin0rsu/SDS-Mobile-Project/README.md

 There are many features I would have wanted to add but ended up not committing to (for example switching the background color of different exercises on the sheet or having the checkbox actually do something).
 I will update the software on a later date as my own project unrelated to studies if I feel like it.

-The repository also has a learning diary where I reflect on videos about topics I had to learn about for this project.
+For the course completion the repository has a learning diary where I reflect on topics I had to learn for this project and a video (as a mp4 file) showing how my application works.
 Material from my exercises can be found here: https://github.com/Vauhtin0rsu/SDS-Mobile-Coursework

 ___